CebolaLab/ChIPmentation/README.md

 samtools view -q 30 -c <sample>.marked.bam
 ```

 A low % of uniquely mapped reads map result from short reads, excessive PCR amplification or problems with the PCR (Bailey et al. 2013).
 The following code uses the `sam/bam` flags to retain properly mapped pairs (`-f 2`) and to remove reads which fail the platform/vendor QC checks (`-F 512`), duplicate reads (`-F 1024`) and those which are unmapped (`-F 12`).
-The three flags to be removed can be combined into `-F 1548`, which will remove reads which meet any of the three individual flags
+The three flags to be removed can be combined into `-F 1548`, which will remove reads which meet any of the three individual flags.

+It is recommended by the Harvard hbctraining tutorial to *remove* multi-mapped reads (the second option below) to increase confidence and reproducibility:

 To ***retain*** multi-mapped reads: